Judge orders evaluation of Dylann Roof before sentencing

 - Debbie Reynolds, star of ‘Singin’ in the Rain,’ dies a day after daughter Carrie Fisher’s death VIEW

+The same jurors will hear from Roof and the families of victims and decide whether he should be sentenced to life in prison or death.
+Roof has said he won’t call any witnesses or present evidence in the penalty phase.

+Gergel’s order said Roof will be evaluated over the weekend at the Charleston County jail.

-The judge says he will rule on Roof’s competency Monday, following a hearing.
-He’s again considering closing the hearing, as he has before over the prosecution’s objections.
+The judge said he will rule on Roof’s competency Monday, following a hearing.
+He’s considering again closing the hearing, as he did last month over objections.
+Prosecutors had argued “victims should not be held in the dark.”

+Gergel said then he took the rare step of keeping the hearing closed to the public and media because Roof made statements to a psychologist that might not be legal to use at his trial and could taint potential jurors.

+According to Gergel’s order, Roof’s standby attorneys said their latest request is based on “facts developed since” the last competency hearing.
+The judge said he won’t hear any evidence he’s already heard.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.